quantitative-biology/talk/quanttalk.md

 - math self-confidence had a stronger positive impact on mathematics problem-solving than prior experience (Pajares and Miller 1994)
 - individuals that underestimate their ability to perform quantitative tasks may develop learning aversion or anxiety (Chen Musgrove and Schussler 2020)

-## New graduate students in biological research may lack quantitative self-confidence
+## New scientists in biological research may lack quantitative self-confidence

-Grad students may:
+New scientists may:

 - have originally selected biology as undergrads because it was "less quantitative"
 - not have had opportunities to practice quantitative skills in their undergrad program
 - believe they cannot develop these skills, or that it will be very difficult/uncomfortable/soul-destroying
 <br>

-$\rightarrow$ Consequently, may self-select away from learning these skills
+<span style="color:red">$\rightarrow$</span> Consequently, may self-select away from learning these skills

 ## Self-confidence and equity-seeking groups
 - quantitative skills are often tied to stereotypes related to gender and race